NexPlayer/Android-SDK/advanced.md

 Stores and provides information about an individual codec used by the NexPlayer™ engine.

-#### NexCodecInformation(String strCodecVersion,intiMediaType,int iCodecClass,int iCodecID,int iCpuInfo)
+#### NexCodecInformation(String strCodecVersion, int iMediaType, int iCodecClass,int iCodecID,int iCpuInfo)

 The sole initializer for this class.